chronoxor/CppLogging/README.md

 }
 ```

-## Example 7: Multi-thread logging with asynchronous processor
+## Example 8: Multi-thread logging with asynchronous processor
 Asynchronous processor uses lock-free queue to collect logging records from
 multiple threads at the same time.

-This example shows much better performance
-in comparison with the previous one for lots of threads with less threads
+This example shows much better performance with less threads contentions in
-contentions:
+comparison with the previous one for lots of threads:

 ```C++
 #include "logging/config.h"